lowcoder-org/lowcoder/docs/self-hosting/access-local-database-or-api.md

     <figure><img src="../.gitbook/assets/access-local-linux.png" alt=""><figcaption></figcaption></figure>

     Having set up Docker, the OS would automatically create `docker0` with the IP address `172.17.0.1` (by default), through which the Docker service communicates with the host.
-2. Enter the same IP address into Openblocks to configure the Postgres data source (`172.17.0.1` in this example, but use the actual IP address displayed on your terminal in real case).
+2. Enter the same IP address into Lowcoder to configure the Postgres data source (`172.17.0.1` in this example, but use the actual IP address displayed on your terminal in real case).